sgsshankar/node-get-exchange-rates-USD/README.md

 ## License

 [WTFPL](http://www.wtfpl.net/txt/copying/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/), whichever you prefer.
-A donation and/or attribution are appreciated, but not required.
+A donation to [joepie91](http://cryto.net/~joepie91) and/or attribution are appreciated, but not required.

 ## Donate

-My income consists largely of donations for my projects.
-If this module is useful to you, consider [making a donation](http://cryto.net/~joepie91/donate.html)!
+joepie91's income consists largely of donations for my projects.
+If this module is useful to you, consider [making a donation](http://cryto.net/~joepie91/donate.html) to him!

 You can donate using Bitcoin, PayPal, Flattr, cash-in-mail, SEPA transfers, and pretty much anything else.